 These two both functioned much like a dry-erase board.
 Using a damp microfiber cloth, you can simply wipe your doodles from the Everlast and the Mini whenever you like.
 Goodbye trips to the store for more paper.
 Goodbye environmental guilt.
 Hello, permanent solution to hand-written notes.
 But it gets even better…

 Integrating a Rocketbook into your digital life

-You may be asking: what’s the point of hand-written notes when they can’t come with me wherever I go, in the same way that digital files can?
+You may be asking: what’s the point of hand-written notes when they can’t come with me wherever I go, the same way digital files can?
 Well, Rocketbook have thought of that.
-As well as being able to hand write and erase notes, you’re also able to capture everything in your Rocketbook and store it in any one of 7 cloud locations.
+As well as being able to handwrite and erase notes, you’re also able to capture everything in your Rocketbook and store it in any one of 7 cloud locations.

-I’m one of those people that just has to hand write important notes, both as an aid to memory and to also make them feel more ‘official’.
+I’m one of those people that has to handwrite important notes, both as a memory aid and to also make them feel more ‘official’.
 But more than that, sometimes having a pen and paper to hand is still the quickest way to jot something down – like on an unexpected (but important) phone call.
 For that reason, I always have my Rocketbook Everlast Mini somewhere about my person.
 You can use it for drawing, diary notes – hell, it’s perfect for shopping lists if nothing else.
-I was sceptical at first as to how much I’d use it, but now I’m contemplating getting the full A5 sized Everlast, as my Mini is seeing so much action.
-I do wish they made a version with more pages though, since using a Rocketbook as a Bullet Journal could be some seriously next level sh**!
+I was skeptical at first as to how much I’d use it, but now I’m a full convert!

 Well, that’s it for this week folks.
-Hope you enjoyed this introduction to the mighty Rocketbook, and feel inspired to put an end to wasted paper.
-If you like this sort of thing, you can check out the rest of our blog for more tips on minimalism, sustainability and general tiny living.
+I hope you enjoyed this introduction to the mighty Rocketbook, and feel inspired to put an end to wasted paper.
+If you like this sort of thing, you can check out the rest of our blog for more tips on minimalism, sustainability, and general tiny living.
 Until next time.